-I'm a Sicilian-born independent photographer based between New York, Geneva, Rome and Palermo.
+I'm a Sicilian-born independent photographer based between New York and Naples, Italy.
 My work focuses on contemporary social, political and economic issues and my interests lie in the relationship between individual identity, territory and the influence of mass culture.
 Over the past years I have developed a cross-platform visual language that ranges from by my personal documentary projects to editorial and commercial assignments.

 I have been working on a regular basis for The New York Times since 2008, for which I have covered stories in New York, Italy, Malta and Tunisia.
 Since 2012 I have been documenting the ongoing upheaval in Italian politics for L'Espresso weekly.
 Other clients and publications include The Wall Street Journal, Time, Le Monde Magazine, The Guardian Weekend Magazine, MSNBC.com, Rolling Stone, D Repubblica, Io Donna, Ventiquattro, IL, Courrier International, Vanity Fair, Esquire, among others.